 3 things you may not know

-To help our members find the right care, we’ve partnered with Beacon Health Options.
+We want to help you find the right care.
 Here are three things you might not know about your behavioral health coverage:

 - Start with your primary care provider (PCP).